Thyristor and SCR (Silicon Controlled Rectifier) Construction, Operation, Types Characteristics & Applications

 - Related Post: Types of Rectifiers & Their Operation

 It is obvious that SCR is a rectifier (PN) and a junction transistor (N-P-N) joined together to form a PNPN device.
 All the three terminals are taken from the outer P-type materials known as the anode, second from the outer n-type material known as the cathode and the third from the base known as the gate.

 The material for n diffusion is phosphorus.
 Contact with the anode is made with aluminum foil through the cathode and the gate by a metallic sheet.
-The PNPN pellet is braced properly with a tungsten or molybdenum plates to give it great mechanical strength so it can handle large current.
-One of the plates is soldered very well to a copper or aluminum stud which is threaded for attachment to a heat sink, this conduct the internal losses to the surrounding medium.
+The PNPN pellet is braced properly with a tungsten or molybdenum plate to give it great mechanical strength so it can handle large current.
+One of the plates is soldered very well to a copper or aluminum stud which is threaded for attachment to a heat sink, this conducts the internal losses to the surrounding medium.
 The voltage rating of the can be increased by doping the inner two layers and by increasing their thickness.

 Basic Operations of a Thyristor (Working of SCR)